pschroeder89/homebridge-levoit-humidifiers/README.md

 You can also do this directly via the Homebridge config by adding your credentials to the config file under platforms.
 Replace the values of `username` and `password` with your credentials.

-Set `showOffWhenDisconnected` to `true` if you'd like the humidifiers to display as `Off` instead of `Not Responding` when disconnected from WiFi.
-This is helpful if you only use your humidifiers during certain parts of the year.
-Warning:
-This setting may result in "Slow to Respond" warnings in the Homebridge logs.

 You can turn off optional controls via the `accessories` section of the config or through the plugin UI settings.
 The Humidifier (Auto mode) slider and the Humidity sensor cannot be turned off and will always be exposed.